papura-octavian/Pitch_changher/README.md

 1. Create a tag: `git tag v1.0.0`
 2. Push the tag: `git push origin v1.0.0`
 3. GitHub Actions will automatically build both Windows and Linux installers
-4. The installers will be attached to the GitHub Release
+4. Download the installers from the [Actions artifacts](https://github.com/papura-octavian/Pitch_changher/actions) or attach them manually to the GitHub Release

+**Note**: Build artifacts are available in the Actions tab.
+You can download them and attach to releases manually if automatic release creation fails.

 ---